opsec-infosec/42-Devcontainer/Readme.md

 This will create a header for dfurneau.
 Change the dfurneau to your user login name, reopen and rebuild the container.

 ## User and Directory Structure
-The directory opened (workspac) in vscode will be located under /home/vscode/src
+The directory opened (workspace) in vscode will be located under /home/vscode/src in the container.

-The /home/vscode/src container directory is mapped to the /src directory on your host machine.
+The /home/vscode/src container directory is mapped to the .../42-Devcontainer/src directory on your host machine.
 This means any changes done in the container will be reflected on your host and will be saved locally.

-You should use the Cursus directory for your projects and create different folders for each project.. for example /src/Cursus/libft for the libft project.
+You should use the Cursus directory for your projects and create different folders for each project.. for example .../42-Devcontainer/src/Cursus/libft for the libft project.

 Once you make a directory for your project...
 You can open the folder within vscode after running the container, by going to file->open folder .. then go to /home/vscode/src/Cursus/your_project_folder.
 Vscode will keep the devcontainer loaded and open the folder.
 You can then start coding and making your project files.

-A sample helloworld.c program is available to verify the debugger and enviroment is running correctly.
+A sample helloworld.c program located in /home/vscode/src in the container and .../42-Devcontainer/src on your host is available to verify the debugger and enviroment is running correctly.

 ## git
 You should make your own .git ignore files in each of your project directories to exclude files from your repository.
 For example a.out, .DS_Store, *.dSYM